kehantan/labbook/docs/assays/plaque.rst

 #.
 Incubate the 6 well plate at 37 C for 1 hour.
 Tilt the plate every 20 mins.
 #.
 After 1 hour, overlay the infected cell layer with agarose.

 Agarose overlay
 ~~~~~~~~~~~~~~~

 #.
 Prepare agarose by heating the solidified agarose in a microwave oven.

-    Heat until the agarose melts and boils, but do not let agarose bubble for too long, as it will evaporate the water content in the agarose.
-Let the agarose bubbling for 1 or 2 seconds should be sufficient.
+    * Heat until the agarose melts and boils, but do not let agarose bubble for too long, as it will evaporate the water content in the agarose.
+    * Let the agarose bubbling for 1 or 2 seconds should be sufficient.
+    * Swirl the bottle and check if there are unmelted agarose or solid chunks of agarose in the bottle.

 #.
-In a 15 ml centrifuge tube, add 9 mL of 2% DMEM and 1 mL of agarose.
+In a 15 ml centrifuge tube, add 9 mL of 2% DMEM and 1 mL of agarose to make a 10 mL agarose overlay.

     Mix the agarose and 2% DMEM by repeating pipette.
-You can also invert the tube few times to mix the agarose and media.
+We can also invert the tube few times to mix the agarose and media evenly.

-    *Note:* 10 mL of agarose is sufficient for a 6 well plate, where each well have 1.5 mL of agarose + 2% DMEM mixture.
-For 12 well plate, use 1 mL of agarose + 2% DMEM mixture for each well, so have to prepare 13 mL of agarose + 2% DMEM mixture: 1.3 mL agarose + 11.7 mL 2% DMEM.
+    *Note:* 10 mL of agarose overlay mixture is sufficient for a 6 well plate.
+For 12 well plate, we can prepare 13 mL of agarose overlay mixture by adding 1.3 mL of agarose to 11.7 mL of fresh 2% DMEM.

 #.
 Remove existing media from the 6 well plate.